craftcms/docs/docs/5.x/system/elements.md

 As an example, element select inputs are replaced by [autosuggest inputs](project-config.md#secrets-and-the-environment), so that the rule’s value can still be dynamic, despite being stored statically.
 :::

-Entries provide an additional level of source organization, called [pages](../reference/element-types/entries.md#pages).
+Entries provide an additional level of source organization, called [pages](../reference/element-types/entries.md#pages). <Since ver="5.9.0" feature="Customizable entry source “pages”" />

 ### Filters and Columns